1940 Auckland Rugby League season: Tauranga Māori v Manukau (rugby union game)

 At the end of the season the Manukau side travelled to Tauranga to play a local side in a game of rugby union which was not unprecedented for them.
+The team was given the choice of Rorotua or Tauranga by their club officials and chose Tauranga.
 A large number of the Manukau side had grown up playing rugby union and been recruited to the Manukau club directly out of that code.
 Several of these players who were named in the Manukau side to play included former rugby union players: Tommy Chase, Pita Ririnui, and Jack Hemi amongst others.
 A collection was taken at the game to give to 'patriotic funds'.
 Jack Hemi, well known for his prodigious kick sent the opening kickoff over the dead ball line and when converting Malcolm Cato's try at the end of the match from the halfway line jokingly "trickled" it a few yards.
 He was then asked to make a proper effort and from the centre spot on halfway slammed it through the posts but was not awarded the points.
 Cato was a guest player who had spent the season with Mount Albert.
+Bruce Donaldson, and Beadle also made appearances for Manukau.